WES Students Are Responsible, Respectful, and Safe!

 Our Current Learning Goals:

-Science: Students will understand plant growth and adaptations.
+Science: Students will understand weather conditions and about water in the oceans.